E4S-Project/e4s/README.md

 ## E4S Release 21.05

-May 2021 release of E4S (21.05)
+May 2021 release of E4S

 ### Files

 * `spack-commit-ref.txt` -- Spack commit reference
-* `spack.yaml` -- Spack Environment containing `packages:` and `specs:`
+* `spack.yaml` -- Model Spack environment
-  - `packages:` version preferences for non-root specs
-  - `specs:` version-pinned root specs comprising this release of E4S

 *Packages in E4S but not available in versioned form are commented out*

 ### Spack

-E4S 21.05 uses Spack tag `e4s-21.05`
 * https://github.com/spack/spack
 * Tag `e4s-21.05` (`@develop` as of `Fri May 21 14:51:46 2021 -0400`)